LYNCH·LLP

 • How many art units does this examiner cover?

-This rate describes the examiner's past record on decided applications and is not a prediction of any specific application's outcome.
-Each application is examined individually.
+The allowance rate is a historical aggregate of past decisions and is not a prediction of any specific application's outcome.
+Each application is examined on its own merits.

 ◈ RESPONDING TO AN OFFICE ACTION